projectcontour/contour/CONTRIBUTING.md

 Before a change is submitted it should pass all the pre commit CI jobs.
 If there are unrelated test failures the change can be merged so long as a reference to an issue that tracks the test failures is provided.

-Once a change lands in master it will be built and available at this tag, `docker.io/projectcontour/contour:master`.
+Once a change lands in main it will be built and available at this tag, `docker.io/projectcontour/contour:main`.
 You can read more about the available contour images in the [tagging][7] document.

 ### Build an image